DECIDUOUS FRUIT DEVELOPMENT CHAMBER SOUTH AFRICA (DFDC-SA) IS:

 - Playing a leading role in the process of driving a transformation agenda for the deciduous industry.

-The Deciduous Fruit Development Chamber (DFDC-SA) was created in November 2007, with the strategic intent of transforming the deciduous fruit industry, that is inclusive of black farmers throughout the value chain.
-The DFDC-SA has a high level mandate of doubling the industry by 2050 through a transformation agenda.
+The Deciduous Fruit Development Chamber (DFDC-SA) was created in November 2007, with the strategic intent of transforming the deciduous fruit industry by including black farmers and role-players throughout the value chain.
+The DFDC-SA’s mandate is to double the industry by 2050.

 To establish sustainable enterprises through mutually beneficial and strategic initiatives in growing black ownership within the Deciduous Fruit Industry.